Creating and Running a FuelPHP Project in the ServBay Local Development Environment

 'default' => [

-'host' => '127.0.0.1', // Default Memcached listen address
+'host' => '127.0.0.1', // Memcached listens on this address by default

-'port' => 11211, // Default Memcached port
+'port' => 11211, // Memcached default port

 'weight' => 100,